umr4nlp/umr-guidelines/guidelines.md

 woman	that-3PL-EP-DU
 'Those two women'

-(w/ woman
-	:ref-number Dual
-	:mod (a/ ŋara))
+(a/ áine 'woman'
+	:mod (ŋ/ ŋara 'that')
+	:ref-number Dual)
 ```

 For arguments expressed only through verbal cross-referencing, or arguments that are implicit, both `:ref-person` and `:ref-number` can be used to represent their pronominal features.
 In such cases where there is no overt nominal expression to attach those values to, UMR "hallucinates" a concept (typically a named-entity category, e.g. `person`, `thing`) to attach the attribute labels to in order to facilitate cross-lingual compatibility, as in [\[3-3-5 (2)\]](#3-3-5 (2)).
 In the context preceding this one-word sentence, the speaker talks about how upon first contact between the Sanapaná and Latinoparaguayans, the Paraguayans gifted the Sanapaná food and clothes.
 Here, the Sanapaná speaker describes the reaction of his ancestors to these gifts.
 From the prefixal indexation on the verb (2nd/3rd person masculine + distributive) and the preceding context (talking about the Sanapaná ancestors), we know that the `:actor` argument of the *eat*-verb is third person plural.
 Therefore, we annotate this argument with a `(p/ person)` concept, which in turn takes `:ref-person` and `:ref-number` attributes with the values `3rd` and `Plural`.
 The `:undergoer` of this predicate is not explicitly expressed at all, but from previous context we know it is the food that they were offered by the Paraguayans.
-We therefore annotate it with a `(t/ thing)` concept which takes a `:ref-number Singular` attribute.
-No `:ref-person` attribute is needed here, since the `thing` concept implies third person rather than a speech act participant.
+We therefore annotate it with a `(t/ thing)` concept that will later in the document-level annotation be marked as co-referential with a mention of 'food' in the previous context.

 <span id="3-3-5 (2)" label="3-3-5 (2)">3-3-5 (2)</span>
 ```
 m-e-hl-t-om-o=hlta
-NEG-2/3M.IRR-DSTR-eat-PST/HAB-SBJ=PHOD
+NEG-2/3M.IRR-DSTR-eat-TI-IPFV=PHOD
 'They did not eat it.'

 (e/ entoma-00 'eat'
-	:Actor (p/ person
+	:actor (p/ person
 		:ref-person 3rd
 		:ref-number Plural)
-	:Undergoer (t/ thing
+	:undergoer (t/ thing)
-		:ref-number Singular)
 	:aspect Performance
-	:polarity -)
+	:modstr FullNeg)
 ```

 The possible values for the `:refer-person` attribute are based on Cysouw's (2003) cross-linguistic study of person-marking systems in the languages of the world.
 They are organized in a lattice as seen below.
 The default level of categories contains the well-known and familiar `1st`, `2nd`, and `3rd` person values.
 Some languages have more fine-grained person systems, distinguishing a first person `exclusive` from a first person `inclusive` value in non-singular numbers (depending on whether the interlocutor is included in the group that is being referred to).
 Other languages have more coarse-grained systems, making no distinction between first and second person, or between second and third person (like Sanapaná above).